ariespirgel/ariespirgel/content/home/posts.md

 # This section displays recent blog posts from `content/post/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Recent Posts"
+title = "Blog"
 subtitle = ""

 [content]